 There are many ways to deal with this.
-Today we will just cover the basic common ways.
+Today we will just cover the four most common methods:

 - Lancing: stick your sword horizontal in front of you and stab the defender, just like a lancer on horseback.
 This effectively reduces your minimum distance to 0.
 It also makes it easy for the defender to beat your blade or disarm you.